aboczek/Portfolio-Website/README.md

 </details>
 <br>

 15. Now in address bar type in after our website url **/accounts/login** and input your superuser password.
-If everything works you should see front panel.
+If everything works you should see frontend admin panel.
 ```
 https://pp4-deployment.herokuapp.com/accounts/login/
 ```